Monsterpalooza

 Monsterpalooza is an American multigenre convention focusing on horror, creatures and makeup work.
-The convention takes place every spring in Los Angeles, California, most recently in the Pasadena Convention Center.
+The convention takes place every spring in Los Angeles County, California, most recently in the Pasadena Convention Center.
 A smaller offshoot convention, "Son of Monsterpalooza" is held in Burbank in the fall.

 History

 After a successful trial run in New Jersey in 2008, Monsterpalooza was organized on the West Coast by Eliot Brodsky in 2009, and held at the Marriott Burbank Convention Center.
 It has been held annually since then, and usually takes place in March, April or May.
 The spring event moved from Burbank to the Pasadena Convention Center in 2016, and became the venue's most attended event.
 A smaller offshoot convention, "Son of Monsterpalooza" is still held in Burbank in September.

 Programming

 Convention programming includes presentations, panels, and workshops.
 The spring Monsterpalooza event features a museum which displays screen-used props, masks, life-size figures and movie creatures from participating Hollywood FX studios and artists.
 Workshops focus on the craft; makeup demonstrations and creature effects.
 The emphasis is on classic horror, including characters from B movies of Hollywood's Golden Age and modern horror, science fiction and fantasy films.
-Panels have included behind the scenes looks at films such as The Shape of Water, The Predator, Godzilla: King of the Monsters and more.
+Panels have included behind the scenes looks at films such as The Shape of Water, The Predator, Godzilla: King of the Monsters, Alien Romulus, Terrifier, as well as attractions such as Halloween Horror Nights and more.

-Over the years, Monsterpalooza has hosted several famous actors and industry personalities, including Robert Englund, Bruce Campbell, Michael Dougherty, Kane Hodder, Jennifer Tilly, George Romero, Martin Landau, James Remar, Sonny Chiba, and Linda Blair.
+Over the years, Monsterpalooza has hosted several famous actors and industry personalities, including Robert Englund, Bruce Campbell, Ozzy Osbourne, Neve Campbell, Matthew Lillard, Skeet Ulrich, Giancarlo Esposito, Cassandra Peterson, Michael Dougherty, Kane Hodder, Jennifer Tilly, George A. Romero, Martin Landau, James Remar, Sonny Chiba, and Linda Blair.